Student Financial Aid

 - Register in a full-time course load in all of your terms so GPRC can confirm your enrolment with your student loan provider.
-You must be accepted to your program to register in your courses.
+You must be admitted into your program to register in your courses.

 - Don't pay twice!
 We will make every attempt to request your tuition to be sent to us directly from your student loan.

 - To ensure your funds will assist you throughout the academic year; Financial Aid encourages students to make a budget.

 If it seems like you did not receive enough funding to cover your expenses for the year, you might be able to appeal your loan.
 Please visit our Financial Aid office or contact us at the information below.

 You must apply for funding each academic year.

 Completing the Application